-The measuring time is very rapid-usually less than two seconds.

-Because the ear is a dry orifice, cross-contamination is not much of an issue-and individual, disposable probe covers further reduce the already low crosscontamination risks.

-The theoretical accuracy of the measurement is very high 15 (for example, on the order of one tenth of one degree).

-Because of the short measurement time and the use of the ear as the measuring point, it is possible to rapidly measure the temperature of children, invalids and sleeping patients-and in other situations where it is 20 difficult to get a patient to sit still for thirty seconds with a probe under their tongue.
+- The measuring time is very rapid-usually less than two seconds. - Because the ear is a dry orifice, cross-contamination is not much of an issue-and individual, disposable probe covers further reduce the already low crosscontamination risks. - The theoretical accuracy of the measurement is very high 30 (for example, on the order of one tenth of one degree). - Because of the short measurement time and the use of the ear as the measuring point, it is possible to rapidly measure the temperature of children, invalids and difficult to get a patient to sit still for thirty seconds with a probe under their tongue.

-Despite these many clear advantages, ear thermometry has not yet achieved wide success in the medical marketplace.
-Even though many hospitals are believers in the 25 concept of ear thermometry, the hospital market overall has converted less than twenty-five per cent of its temperature measurements to ear thermometry-and the hospitals that have converted are often displeased with their choice.
+Despite these many clear advantages, ear thermometry has not yet achieved wide success in the medical marketconcept of ear thermometry, the hospital market overall has converted less than twenty-five per cent of its temperature measurements to ear thermometry-and the hospitals that have converted are often displeased with their choice.

-The main reason for past failures is that existing ear 30 thermometer/probe cover combinations do not provide the high, repeatable accuracy required in a demanding hospital environment.
+The main reason for past failures is that existing ear 45 thermometer/probe cover combinations do not provide the high, repeatable accuracy required in a demanding hospital environment.
 Nurses are often unable to duplicate ear thermometer readings.
-If you try to measure the same person's thermometer/probe cover combinations, you may get two very different readings.
-Since accurate, repeatable temperature measurements are important or even critical to medical diagnosis and treatment (for example, to detect a 101.5° F. hospital fever threshold or to establish a temperature pattern 40 over time), it is important for temperature measurements to be as accurate and repeatable as possible.
+If you try to measure the same person's temperature twice with existing commercial ear 50 thermometer/probe cover combinations, you may get two very different readings.
+Since accurate, repeatable temperature measurements are important or even critical to medical diagnosis and treatment (for example, to detect a 101.5° F. hospital fever threshold or to establish a temperature pattern 55 over time), it is important for temperature measurements to be as accurate and repeatable as possible.

-For an ear thermometer to make an accurate, repeatable measurement, the ear thermometer probe must be aimed orientation of the probe within the ear is duplicated nearly exactly from one reading to the next.
-Because different structures within the ear give off, absorb and reflect different amounts and types of radiant energy, even slight differences in alignment between the probe sensor and the patient's eardrum can cause significant differences in the temperature
+For an ear thermometer to make an accurate, repeatable measurement, the ear thermometer probe must be aimed directly at the eardrum.
+Readings will be different unless the 60 orientation of the probe within the ear is duplicated nearly exactly from one reading to the next.
+Because different structures within the ear give off, absorb and reflect different amounts and types of radiant energy, even slight differences in alignment between the probe sensor and the patient's 65 eardrum can cause significant differences in the temperature reading.

-Poor technique is the leading cause of ear thermometer inaccuracy and non-repeatability-and disposable probe cover design is an important factor in the nurse's ability to 55 repeatably, correctly align the probe within the patient's ear.
+Poor technique is the leading cause of ear thermometer inaccuracy and non-repeatability-and disposable probe cover design is an important factor in the nurse's ability to repeatably, correctly align the probe within the patient's ear.
 There have been several general approaches to tympanic thermometer probe cover design in the past.
 In one design approach, the disposable probe cover has a generally rigid structure designed to guide and place the probe (see FIGS. 1A & 1B for examples).
-In another design approach, the probe cover has very little structure, acting solely as a barrier against contamination and playing no role at all in probe placement (see FIGS. 1C & 1D for examples).
+In another design approach, the 10 probe cover has very little structure, acting solely as a barrier against contamination and playing no role at all in probe placement (see FIGS. 1C & 1D for examples).